pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 ## <a id='order-of-operations'></a> Multicluster Installation Order of Operations

 The installation order is flexible given the ability to update the installation with a modified values file using the `tanzu package installed update` command.
-The preceding is an example of the order of operations t0 be used:
+The following is an example of the order of operations to be used:

   1. [Install View profile cluster](#install-view-cluster)
   2. [Install Build profile cluster](#install-build-clusters)